mikonoid/certified-terraform-associate/README.md

 </b></details>

-What two options are available to delete all of your managed infrastructure?
+<b>What two options are available to delete all of your managed infrastructure?</b>

 <details>
 <summary>Answer</summary><br><b>